 - Surgical recovery: GHK-Cu has human wound healing data.
 Thymosin alpha-1 may support post-surgical immune function.

 - Chronic inflammatory injuries: Where ongoing inflammation is the primary barrier to healing, thymosin alpha-1's immune modulation may address the root cause rather than just the tissue damage.
+KPV, an anti-inflammatory peptide with specific gut and tissue inflammation research, is another option gaining attention in this space.

 What the evidence does not support